AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 Let's zoom in on 2010 where it looks like we have a large outlier.

-I thought it was a mistake, but then I found [this BBC News article online](http://news.bbc.co.uk/2/hi/asia-pacific/8579495.stm)
+I thought it was a mistake at first, but then I found [this BBC News article online](http://news.bbc.co.uk/2/hi/asia-pacific/8579495.stm)

 ```python